WoodyLinwc/pixel-fish-miner/pixel-fish-miner/AI_README.md

 - **Narwhal Spawning**: During Rainbow weather, standard random spawning excludes Narwhal; it only spawns via timed injection (10s intervals)
 - **Migration Event**: Pacific Saury, Mullet, Anchovy, King Saury, King Mullet, and King Anchovy only spawn during 30-second migration events.
 All 6 IDs are centralised in `MIGRATION_FISH_IDS` in `utils/spawning/fish.ts`.
 A 20-second warning phase (`migrationPending`) precedes each migration.
 When active migration starts, ALL existing fish (except static decorations) are cleared and only migration fish spawn.
 Auto-triggers 5 minutes after game load. **Bug fixed**: `lastMigrationTime` was initialized to `0`, causing the `lastMigrationTime > 0` guard to permanently block migration on fresh installs — fixed by seeding to `Date.now()` on load.
 - **King Migration Fish**: King Saury, King Mullet, King Anchovy are Rare-weight entries that only appear in the migration pool.
 They use the same body art as their normal counterparts with a `drawCrown(ctx, topY, crownW, offsetX)` polygon crown drawn above the head (right side).
 Speeds are 5.5–7.0 — King Anchovy (7.0) is the fastest entity in the game.
-- **Sailfish**: Legendary fish ($350, 52x18, speed 4.0) that spawns randomly like the Whale (no weather requirement).
-Art in `legendaryFish.ts` uses flat `fillRect`/`beginPath` style matching the rest of the codebase — dark blue body, silver belly, lateral stripe, long bill, forked tail, tall sail dorsal fin, and downward-pointing bottom fin.
 - **Ghost Fish Unlock**: Phantom Perch, Spectral Sardine, and Ghost Squid only spawn after purchasing Kraken pet.
 Filtered in `getWeightedFishType` via `unlockedFish` check
-- **Fluorescent Squid**: Night-only (`isNightOnly: true`), spawns 19:00–05:00 same window as Anglerfish.
-No special injection logic — filtered automatically by the `isNight` guard in `getWeightedFishType`.
-Art in `uncommonFish.ts` uses the same squid silhouette with a bioluminescent cyan palette and random cross sparkles (3% per frame) on body spots and tentacle tips.
 - **Day/Night Promo Jump**: `night` and `day` promo codes use a standalone `useState<{ hour, requestedAt }>` (`jumpToGameHour`) in `App.tsx` that is NOT part of `GameState` — so it is never written to `localStorage`. `GameCanvas` applies the jump once (checked via `lastAppliedJumpRef`) then resumes normal ticking.
 This prevents the hour from being frozen or re-applied on session reload.
 - **Ghost Boat**: Flying Dutchman only spawns after Kraken purchase.
 Features fade effect (opacity 0.0-1.0) and glowing green lanterns
 - **Trash Suppression**: Mystery Bag creates 20s period where trash doesn't spawn (separate from Super Bait)